Real Estate Listing Promotion Playbook For Faster Sales And Future Listings

 How long does it take to see results from a new listing promotion plan?

 You can usually see early signals within the first seven to ten days of launch.
-Watch listing page views, showing requests, and responses from neighbors, not just social likes.
+Watch listing page views, showing requests, buyer feedback, and responses from neighbors, not just social likes.
 If you see steady traffic but weak inquiries, adjust your hooks and calls to action before you touch the budget dial.

 How can I track listing performance without advanced software?